Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Whale Shark Interaction in Oslob Cebu by Janey

-If you are looking to experience something thrilling in your life, there is no better way to do that than swimming with the world’s largest fish.
+If you want to experience something thrilling, there is no better way to do that than swimming with the world’s largest fish.
 In Oslob town in Cebu, you will have that chance.
-Lots of whale sharks frequent the southern tip of this big island, especially during the early mornings.
-Worry not as these sharks are not carnivorous and only feed mainly on plankton.
+Many whale sharks frequent the southern tip of this big island, especially during the early mornings.
+Worry not; these sharks are not carnivorous and only feed on plankton.

 Featured Oslob Whale Shark Watching Tour Package: Oslob Whale Shark Watching from Cebu City or Mactan Island (Book Here)